 FREQUENTLY ASKED QUESTIONS

 WHAT EXACTLY IS "HOME-STYLE" BOARDING?
 Home-style boarding is a concept we came up with several years ago.
 It started simply enough: a friend would ask us to “babysit” their dog when they went out of town, because their dog became too stressed in a kennel environment.
 We developed this babysitting idea into a boarding concept that allows your dog to stay in surroundings that are as similar to his home life as possible.
 The dog is not “kenneled” in the traditional fashion.
 Rather, he is kept in our home, and spends the day socializing, playing with other dogs, and generally hanging out.
 Please note we are not a "cage free" situation - we do use crates, mostly at meal times and bedtime.

 WHAT ARE YOUR HOURS?
 Because this is our home, ALL drop off and pick up times are by appointment only.
-We are usually available to you on Sundays, evenings, and holidays.
+We are usually available to you on Sundays, evenings, and most holidays.
 We prefer to schedule drop-offs/pick-ups between 9 AM and 8 PM Eastern time. **VERY Important** - If you are unable to keep your appointment or are running late, please call us to reschedule.

 DO YOU NEED A COPY OF MY DOG'S SHOT RECORDS?
 Yes, absolutely.
 We need proof of current rabies, dhlpp, and bordatella vaccinations.
 Your vet can easily provide this to you.
 Your dog CAN NOT board with us without proof of vaccinations.